 c) the foreign-born offspring of a Bahamian male referred to in Articles 3(2) and 8 of The Constitution of The Commonwealth of The Bahamas, who is married to a non-Bahamian spouse.

-» Duly completed First Schedule Form 1A application with $10.00 Bahamian postage stamp affixed thereon (legible and notarized)
+- Duly completed First Schedule Part 2 Form 1B application with $10.00 Bahamian postage stamp affixed thereon (legible and notarized)

-» Applicant’s Original medical certificate (dated no earlier than 30 days of the application being submitted and is required by everyone)
+- Applicant’s Original medical certificate (dated no earlier than 30 days of the application being submitted.
+This is required for each applicant)

-» Applicant’s original police certificate covering five years of residence issued not more than six (6) months and is required from age of 14 (unless applicant held previous immigration status, immediately preceding Resident Spouse Permit Application)
+- Applicant’s original police certificate covering five years of residence issued not more than six (6) months; required for applicants age 14 and older

-« Two (2) current passport photographs of applicant on white background with name printed on back of photo (within six (6) months of application photo size must be 2 X 2 inches)
+- Two (2) current passport photographs of applicant on white background with name printed on back of photo (captured within six (6) months of application, photo size must be 2 X 2 inches)

-» VALID copy of biographical page of passport for applicant (must be signed and readable and have six (6) months validity.
+- VALID copy of biographical page of passport for applicant (must be signed and readable and have minimum of two (2) months validity.

-» Copy of biographical page of passport for spouse (must be signed and readable with six (6) months validity)
+- Copy of biographical page of passport for applicant’s parents (must be signed and readable with minimum of two (2) months validity)

-» Certified copy of marriage certificate with English translations and Bahamian $10.00 postage stamp affixed thereon (if applicable)
+- Certified copy of parent’s marriage certificate with English translations and Bahamian $10.00 postage stamp affixed thereon (if applicable)

 All further correspondence should be addressed to: